Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

-- There is no “counterparty” risk.
+- There is no “counter-party” risk.
 Other forms of investments rely on some fallible money manager or executive’s performance in some way.
-But when you own genuine bullion, you need not worry about some other money manager’s performance.
-Gold’s intrinsic value is based on the broad markets’ long-established willingness to pay for it.
+But when you own genuine bullion, you need not worry about another money manager’s performance.
+Gold’s intrinsic value depends on the broad markets’ long-established willingness to pay for it.

 A gold IRA may be worth considering if you meet one or more of the following criteria:

-- You want or need to diversify your retirement portfolio to include gold, precious metals, or you want to own alternative asset classes in general.
+- You want or need to diversify your retirement portfolio to include gold and precious metals, or you want to own alternative asset classes in general.

-- You are willing to take direct control of your gold investments in your self-directed IRA account and not rely on an outside money manager to make buy or sell decisions for you.
+- You are willing to take direct control of your gold investments in your self-directed IRA account and not rely on an outside money manager to make buying or selling decisions for you.

 - You have enough assets to meet your gold IRA account’s minimum transaction requirements.

-Of course, you can still hire your own money manager or financial advisor to help you make your buy or sell decisions.
+Of course, you can still hire your money manager or financial advisor to help you make buying or selling decisions.

-But when you own a gold IRA or any kind of self-directed IRA, you are taking on more responsibility for your own investment decisions.
+But when you own a gold IRA or any self-directed IRA, you take on more responsibility for your investment decisions.